Energy

 Spain has kerosene reserves for 90 days

-The Spanish government opens up to sharing reserves with Europe, but without jeopardizing its own supply
+The Spanish government is open to sharing reserves with Europe, but without jeopardizing its own supply

-MadridSpain has 90 days of kerosene reserves, taking into account operational reserves (stocks held by oil companies and airports to ensure the daily supply of this essential fossil fuel for aviation), as well as strategic reserves (inventory held by the State).
-This means that if kerosene stops arriving or being produced in the State from tomorrow, there are reserves of this fuel until early August.
+MadridSpain has kerosene reserves for 90 days if we consider operational reserves (the stocks kept by oil companies and airports to ensure the daily supply of this essential fossil fuel for aviation) and strategic reserves (the inventory held by the State).
+This means that if kerosene stopped arriving or being produced in the State from tomorrow, there would be reserves of this fuel until the beginning of August.

-maximize production in Spanish refineriesmaximize production in Spanish refineries and prioritizing imports from third countries.
+maximizing production in Spanish refineriesmaximizing production in Spanish refineries and prioritizing imports from third countries.

 Cargando